 - Examples: Italy = It'ly, Florida = Flor'da, Johnathan = John'than, Melody = Mel'dy.

-2. Forget the G's.
-Never, ever pronounce the "g" in words endin' in "ing".
+Never, ever pronounce the "g" in words endin' in "ing."
 This is a dead giveaway that you are a Yankee cruisin' for a bruisin'.

 - Examples: Fishin', Cookin', Readin' and Writin'.

-3. "L's" Are Optional.
-Ignore "L's" following vowels in the middle of words or simply replace them with "W's".
+Ignore an "L" following a vowel in the middle of a word or simply replace an "L" with a W.

 - Examples: Light Bub (Bulb), Code (Cold) Outside, and Caw (Call).